City of Ames’ Podcasts

 Episodes

-25 minutes ago
+37 minutes ago

-25 minutes ago
+37 minutes ago

-In this episode of From Agenda to Action, Communications and Outreach Manager Susan Gwiasda sits down with Mayor John Haila to recap key discussions and decisions from the Tuesday, May 12 Ames City Council meeting.
+In this episode of From Agenda to Action, Communications and Outreach Manager Susan Gwiasda sits down with Mayor John Haila to recap key discussions and decisions from the Tuesday, June 9 Ames City Council meeting.

-From Agenda to Action is designed to give residents a clearer understanding of how City Council discussions translate into real world impacts across Ames.
+From Agenda to Action is designed to give residents a clearer understanding of how City Council discussions translate into real-world impacts across Ames.

 Regular Ames City Council meetings are held on the second and fourth Tuesday of each month, and all meetings are open to the public.